Insect Production Facility Supervisor/Biologist

 Tel.: (705) 541-5673

 John Dedes, a native of Hamilton, Ontario started work at Great Lakes Forestry Centre (GLFC) as a Forestry technician in 1986 with the Microbial Pathogens Unit (MPU) under the direction of Dr. K. van Frankenhuyzen.
 He had recently graduated from Sault College of Applied Arts and Technology with diplomas from the Forestry Technician and Geological Engineering Technician programs.
 At that time, the research of the MPU was mainly focused on the development of the bacterium Bacillus thuringiensis as a suitable replacement for chemical insecticides.
 He conducted many field trials across Canada during the spring and summer seasons and toxin/strain oriented research during the rest of the year.
 In the process, he tested and maintained many different insect species and colonies.

 In addition to his responsibilities with the MPU, John joined the Good Laboratory Practices team at GLFC in 2004.
-He completed the necessary training to become an auditor and conducts routine inspections on experiments following OECD quality assurance guidelines.
+He completed the necessary training to become an auditor and conducted routine inspections on experiments following the Organization for Economic Cooperation and Development quality assurance guidelines.

-In 2009, Insect Production Services was presented with the Natural Resources Canada Departmental Achievement Award because of the team’s outstanding achievements in their specialized area.
+In 2008, John was the recipient of the NRCan Pellikan Award for his outstanding contribution as a presenter during National Science and Technology Week.
+Then in 2009, Insect Production Services was presented with the Natural Resources Canada Departmental Achievement Award because of the team’s outstanding achievements in their specialized area.